-Sofar, nothing special has been assumed concerning the properties of the drift field $\vec{F}$, like e.g. the choice of the nonconservative $\vec{F}$ ($\vec{\nabla } \times \vec{F}\neq \vec{0}$), or more familiar gradient one $\vec{F} \sim - \vec{\nabla } \phi $.
-The nonconservative field $\vec{F}$ needs not to be purely rotational and may encompass both the gradient and rotational contributions on an equal footing, like in a decomposition patterned after \cite{monthus} (there are controllable sign differences between Refs. \cite{monthus} and \cite{zambrini,gar}): \be \vec{F} = - \vec{\nabla } \phi + \vec{A}, \ee where $\vec{A}$ is considered to be purely rotational, and for well behaved $\phi$'s we have $ \vec{\nabla }\times (\vec{F} - \vec{A}) = 0$, in affinity with the familiar gauge transformation of the standard electromagnetic potential, which leaves the Lorentz force intact, cf. \cite{roep}, and the Lorentz force appearance in Brownian motion, \cite{czopnik,czopnik1,aquino,aquino1,abdoli}.
+The non-conservative field itself $\vec{F}$ needs not to be purely rotational and may encompass both the gradient and rotational contributions on an equal footing, like in a decomposition (12), c.f. \cite{monthus,zambrini,gar}), $ \vec{F} = \vec{A} - \vec{\nabla } \phi $, where $\vec{A}$ is considered to be purely rotational.
+For well behaved $\phi$ we have $ \vec{\nabla }\times (\vec{F} - \vec{A}) = 0$, in affinity with the standard gauge transformation of any electromagnetic potential, which leaves the Lorentz force intact, c.f. \cite{roep} and check the Lorentz force appearance in the Brownian motion, \cite{czopnik,czopnik1,aquino,aquino1,abdoli}.

-On the other hand, we may consider a purely conservative drift term $\vec{F} = - \vec{\nabla} \phi $ in the Fokker-Planck equation (2).
-Then, the auxiliary potential ${\cal{V}}(\vec{x})$ of Eq.
-(8) takes the familiar \cite{zaba} form ${\cal{V}}(\vec{x})= (1/2) [(\vec{\nabla } \phi )^2 - \Delta \phi ] $.
-In passing, we note that a conservative (irrotational) drift in principle may be obtained by superposing properly tuned rotational contributions.
-This fact directly follows from Eq.
-(11).
+Would we have left $\phi $ aside by setting $\phi =0$, the resultant drift field would reduce to $\vec{F} = \vec{A}$, with the path-wise dynamics (1), driven by the purely rotational (like solenoidal) vector field, c.f \cite{hasegawa,gar}.